 When CCC's SafetyNet feature is enabled, CCC creates a _CCC SafetyNet folder at the root of the selected destination volume or folder.
 When CCC encounters an item on the destination that does not exist on the source, or an item that will be replaced with an updated item from the source, that item gets placed into the SafetyNet folder rather than being deleted immediately.
 The SafetyNet folder is literally a safety net for files on your destination.
 If you accidentally delete a file from the source and you don't realize it until after your backup task runs, you'll find the item in the SafetyNet folder.
 Likewise, if you accidentally specify the wrong volume as a destination to a CCC backup task, the mistake does not catastrophically delete every file from the selected destination; you simply recover the items from the _CCC SafetyNet folder.

 The protection that the SafetyNet folder imparts is specific to the volume upon which the SafetyNet folder resides.
 As such, CCC never includes the contents of the _CCC SafetyNet folder in a backup task.
 So, for example, if your hard drive fails and you restore your backup to a replacement disk, the _CCC SafetyNet folder is automatically excluded from that restore task.
-This exclusion is applicable to any folder with the "_CCC" prefix.
 If you have several tasks backing up to separate folders on a backup volume, for example, the _CCC SafetyNet folders that are created in those subfolders would not be included in a secondary backup task that copies your backup disk to a third disk.